It didn't pass.

 Four natural ingredients.
 Step-by-step instructions.
 Written for people in pain, not chemistry students.
 You can have this made and be using it tonight.

+Four natural ingredients, nothing artificial.
+Safe for anyone old enough to rinse and spit without swallowing.
 When your child is in pain and it's the middle of the night and the dentist opens at 8am, you need something that works right now.
-The Toothache Protocol was built for exactly that moment too.

 One protocol.
 The whole family.
 Tonight.